 5. Don’t stress & enjoy!

 Wood pellet grills are especially handy for parties because of their set it and forget it functionality.
-No need to leave the game mid-play to babysit the grill outside.
+You don’t want to spend the whole Super Bowl grilling, and with a pellet grill, there’s no need to leave the game mid-play to babysit the grill outside.
 Take this time to have fun and enjoy the game with your friends and family.
 Nothing brings people together better than some BBQ and football!

 Check out more game day tips and recipes from our friends at GrillGrates at https://www.grillgrate.com/blog/super-bowl-game-day-grilling/.